Encouraging iterative introspection for the benefit of everyone.

 From as early as I can remember I wanted to change the world.
 I am a liberal to my core, and believe that everyone should have equality of opportunity.
 I see that the greatest inequities in our time are not just in foreign lands, but in every workplace I encounter.
 Untrained and unsupported managers are damaging the mental health and shortening the life expectancy of those they should be there to serve.
 I will serve those managers, so that they can be a positive force in their worlds.

-I believe that the values and principles of the Agile Manifesto and the values of Scrum resonate with every human.
-By using these as guiding lights in the workplace we can produce safer, friendlier, and more desirable places to be.
+I believe in making the workplace a safer, friendlier, and more desirable places to be.
 In a complex world where creativity leads to profitability, it is crucial that management can hold a space that inspires and where creativity can flourish.
 I support and coach managers and teams to bring out the best in themselves and those around them.

 When an individual has control over their life they will create good in every part of their life.
 I can provide opportunities for people to understand themselves and those around them better so that they can take control of their future.
 A well supported team showing respect and courage can support each other to become the best versions of themselves.
 I will support and encourage people to find their way, but it is for each of them to determine what their best self looks like.

 I shall be slow to show my emotions and opinions, but quick to show that I understand what those I support are telling me.
 I will look for the patterns that people and teams exhibit, support them through reflecting upon those behaviours, and help them to create strategies for self-improvement.
 When those I’m serving are directing their emotional responses to change towards me, I will be compassionate that they are experiencing discomfort and not engage in an emotional response.